mauriciopoppe/blog/site/content/notes/computer-science/computation/promises.md

 })
 ```

-Let's add the `.then` function to the class prototype, note that it'll call either the `onFulfilled` or `onRejected` function based on the state of the promise
+Let's add the `.then` function to the class prototype.
+Note that it'll call either the `onFulfilled` or `onRejected` function based on the state of the promise:

 {{< snippet lang="javascript" line="3-5,9-12" >}}
 class APromise {